 With a rapidly aging population, healthcare providers are seeing more patients suffering from non-healing wounds such as diabetic foot and chronic venous leg ulcers.
 About 2% of the world’s population suffers from chronic wounds, and the healing process is often interrupted due to infection or repeated trauma, leading to severe stress, pain, and discomfort to afflicted patients.
 For patients with diabetic foot ulcers, this can lead to more severe outcomes such as foot amputation.

 Timely care and proper treatment of chronic wounds are needed to speed up wound recovery.
 However, this requires multiple clinical visits for lengthy wound assessment and treatment, which adds to the healthcare cost.
-According to the NUS team, their innovation can help mitigate these consequences and relieve patients with chronic wounds from unnecessary distress.
+According to the NUS team, their smart bandage innovation can help mitigate these consequences and relieve patients with chronic wounds from unnecessary distress.

 Current clinical assessments of wounds rely on visual inspection, or collecting and sending wound fluid to a centralized laboratory to detect and analyze specific biomarkers.
 The whole process usually takes about one to two days and may impede proper, timely, and precise medical interventions.
 Although there are recent developments in flexible sensors designed for wound care, they can probe only a limited set of markers such as acidity, temperature, oxygen, uric acid, and impedance to diagnose wound inflammation.

 In response to these current limitations, the NUS researchers developed VeCare, a point-of-care wound assessment platform consisting of a wound sensing bandage, an electronic chip, and a mobile app.
 The bandage comprises a wound contact layer, a breathable outer barrier, a microfluidic wound fluid collector, and a flexible immunosensor.